ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 [[OPEN ISSUE: Is it safe to generate the proof once, then secret-share between each (leader, helper) pair?
 Probably not in general, but maybe for Prio?]]

-Finally, the clients sends an HTTP request to `[leader]/upload` with the following payload:
+Finally, the clients sends an POST request to `[leader]/upload` with the following payload:

 ```